ualcibar/trancendence/README.md

 ### Game Options
 <a id="GameOptions"></a>
-8-Minor module: Game Customization Options.
+Minor module: Game Customization Options.
 In this minor module, the goal is to provide customization options for all available games on the platform.
 Key features and objectives include:
 ◦ Offer customization features, such as power-ups, attacks, or different maps,